3 Ways to Use Home Equity in Retirement

-According to a Federal Reserve report released earlier this year, Americans owned 60.4% of their homes in the first quarter of 2019, which is the highest level of equity in the United States since 2002.
+According to a Federal Reserve report released in 2019, Americans owned 60.4% of their homes in the first quarter, which is the highest level of equity in the United States since 2002.
 For homeowners nearing retirement age, home equity is often the largest source of wealth on their balance sheet.
 This fact poses a particularly unique problem as real estate is a notoriously illiquid asset.
 It can take months for a property to sell and several weeks after the transaction to receive the funds.
 So how can homeowners use home equity in retirement if they don’t want to sell or downsize?
 What other options exist?
 In this article, we’ll cover three ways to use home equity in retirement without needing to sell.
 Let’s take a look.

 1. Reverse Mortgage